-People love to say “strategy” and “strategic” because it makes them sound, well, strategic.
+People love to say “strategy” and “strategic” because it makes them sound good.
 But in my experience, most people have only a vague idea of what it really means.
-This includes me, although I’ll give myself credit for not thinking I could just toss the word around to sound cool.
-For years I’ve been searching in vain for a really good definition, so eventually I made up my own.
+The definitions I found are just fluff and confusion, so I created my own.

 My definition of strategy:

 A strategy is a plan to prioritize resources to achieve the desired objectives optimally, while considering the most important constraints and circumstances.

 A plan.
 A strategy elucidates, at least at a high level, how you will achieve a stated goal.
 More precisely, it lays out the best way to achieve the goal.
 The strategy is the means to the end.

 To prioritize resources.
 Inherent in the notion of achieving the goal in the best way is that the strategy deploys resources—such as time, money, or talent—in such a way as to amplify their contributions to the goal.
 In other words, the strategy is a statement of the way to get the most leverage from assets.